Perspective | A question at the heart of the Derek Chauvin trial: Whose fear matters?

 Did that scare Derek Chauvin?
 Somebody should ask.

 Monica Hesse is a columnist writing about gender and its impact on society.
-For more visit wapo.st/hesse.
+For more, visit wapo.st/hesse.